 Oh, and do you remember this sunblock commercial in the 1990s Robocop movie?

 Do you see the pattern here?

-Our ancestors have always held reverence for the Sun.
-It’s probably not by accident that Sun sounds like Son, pointing to the Son of God.
-In Greek, too, Ήλιος (Sun) sounds the same as Υἱός (Son).
-The Sun features as a God or deity in cultures like the Inca civilization, the Hindu religion, Norse mythology, and numerous belief systems dating back to the Neolithic age.
+Our ancestors have always held reverence for the sun.
+It’s probably not by accident that sun sounds like son, pointing to the Son of God (a common pagan belief).
+In Greek, too, Ήλιος (sun) sounds the same as Υἱός (Son).
+The sun features as a god or deity in cultures like the Inca civilization, the Hindu religion, Norse mythology, and numerous belief systems dating back to the Neolithic age.

 “UV rays cause early aging,” mainstream experts keep saying.
 “They can also cause sunburns and other horrible things.”

 Overdosing on anything — food, water, and sunlight — is not healthy or natural.
 Our predecessors had an intuitive understanding of how much is enough.

 But they also ate better.

 Case in point: I used to get sunburns throughout my youth but when I stopped eating processed foods, microwave meals, and anything with a barcode, those sunburns became a thing of the past.
 I can now enjoy the sun despite my skin being fair.